 - A. AHFA will verify that each owner of a Housing Credit project is maintaining records for each qualified Housing Credit building in the project.
-These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained in Section 1.42-5(b) (1) of the Treasury Regulations, incorporated herein by reference. - B. AHFA will verify that the records documenting compliance with Section 42 of the Internal Revenue Code (Section 42) for each year as described in Paragraph A above are retained for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
-AHFA will also verify that the records for the first year of the credit period are being retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building. - C. By April 1st of each year AHFA must receive from each owner of a Housing Credit project an Annual Owner's Certification (AOC), under penalty of perjury, as provided in Section 1.42-5(c)(1) of the Treasury Regulations.
+These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained in Section 1.42-5 (b)(1) of the Treasury Regulations, incorporated herein by reference. - B. AHFA will verify that the records documenting compliance with Section 42 of the Internal Revenue Code (Section 42) for each year as described in Paragraph A above are retained for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
+AHFA will also verify that the records for the first year of the credit period are being retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building. - C. By April 1st of each year AHFA must receive from each owner of a Housing Credit project an Annual Owner's Certification (AOC), under penalty of perjury, as provided in Section 1.42-5 (c)(1) of the Treasury Regulations.
 The AOC package will include the signed Owner Certification and rent roll for December 31st of the previous year.
-Each owner must also enter all required tenant data into the AHFA Online Data Management System (AHFA DMS) by April 1st of each year.
-The required tenant data must be for all tenant events, including all move-in and move-out occurrences, income recertification, and transfer of tenants through the previous year ended December 31st.
-Penalty points as described in Section II (A) of Addendum F will be applied if an owner fails to provide an AOC package by April 1st of each year.
-Continued failure to submit the AOC package to AHFA within thirty (30) days after written notification of non-receipt by AHFA will result in a fee as referenced in Section I (D) (15) of the QAP. - D. Owners must also (1) submit a copy of the Schedule A (Form 8609) Annual Statement filed with the federal income tax return of the ownership entity and (2) submit an annual financial statement of the project by May 1st.
-Projects with HOME funds must submit annual audited financial statement as prepared by a licensed Certified Public Accountant.
-All financial statements may be sent electronically by e-mail, flash drive, thumb drive or memory stick.
-Paper financial statements should not be bound or stapled.
+Penalty points as described in Section II (A) of Addendum D will be applied if an owner fails to provide an AOC package by April 1st of each year.
+Continued failure to submit the AOC package to AHFA within thirty (30) days after written notification of non-receipt by AHFA will result in a fee.
+A complete list of AHFA's fees (from notification of approval of awards through the extended use period) is located at www.
+AHFA.com.